 - 1. Identify both short-range and long-range goals. - 2.
 Consider the total high school program and anticipate course selections for future grade levels. - 3.
 Review previous courses and grades. - 4.
 Consult with parents, teachers and counselors. - 5.
 Inventory personal skills, interests, learning pace and style, academic achievements, and aspirations. - 6.
 Read this Program of Studies booklet carefully. - 7.
 Review requirements for graduation. - 8.
-Select courses with the desired instructional level and appropriate code number in accordance with parent/teacher/counselor recommendation.
+Select courses with the desired instructional level and appropriate code number in accordance with parent/ teacher/counselor recommendation.
 Note that when the Grade Point Average (GPA) is calculated, courses are weighted to reflect rigor as follows:

 AP/H AP

 Н Honors

-X Accelerated
+Х Accelerated

-A Academic
+А Academic

-- 9. Schedule at least 36 class periods (grades 9 & 10) or at least 32 class periods (grades 11 & 12), or the equivalent, per six-day cycle.
-Students in grades 9 and 10 will schedule between 36 and 42 periods per cycle.
-Students in grades 11 and 12 will schedule between 32 and 42 periods per cycle.
-Exceptions are listed on page 2. - 10.
+- 9. Meet the minimum and maximum credit and period allotment as determined by grade. (see page 2) - 10.
 Consider experience-based learning opportunities such as Independent Study, Service Learning, Early College Study, Student Aide Program, or the Chester County Technical College High School.
-Students should work with their counselors to ensure the required approvals are met. - 11.
-Submit all final choices on the Course Selection Card to the Student Services Center by the date announced.
+Students should work with their counselors to ensure the required approvals are met. - Submit all final choices on the Course Selection Card to the Student Services Center by the date announced.
 Selections submitted after the deadline will be given a lower scheduling priority, reducing one's chances of getting the courses requested. - 12.
 Students will have the opportunity in the spring to verify that all courses have been correctly requested.
 Kindly understand that conflicts can occur, and students may be asked to submit different course requests.
 Student schedules are finalized and made available in August.